ezra-en/ezstack/README.md

 # ezstack

 A streamlined full-stack template built for rapid development with Next.js and Convex.
 This version is focused on simplicity, real-time data, and fast momentum—ideal for quickly building modern web apps without worrying about schemas upfront.

 ## 🚀 Tech Stack

+- **Bun** – Fastest JS/TS runtime, package manager, and bundler.
+Handles all installs, scripts, and builds.
 - **Next.js 15** – App Router for effortless routing and SSR/SSG
 - **Convex** – Real-time backend, type-safe functions, and live data
 - **Tailwind CSS v4** – Utility-first styling